-Agency decides not to act and closes docket.

-The agency may let the docket lapse by not filing a Notice of Proposed rulemaking within one year.
+Agency opens a Agency decides not to docket. act and closes docket.
+Agency files a Notice of The agency may let Rulemaking Docket Opening; it is published the docket lapse by not filing a Notice of Proposed rulemaking within one year.